cs421sp23-homework/flashcards-SarahWuJHU/README.md

 This will start the server at http://localhost:9000/, you can open `server/index.js` to change the corresponding port if you would like.
 ### Starting Frontend Webpage
 Open a different terminal at the root of this directory.
-Then, move the the client folder:
+Then, move to the client folder:

 `cd flashcard-client`